sourav-bk/Golang/Topic/Kubernetes.md

      - **Auto-scaling:**

        It allows you to easily scale your application up or down by updating the replica count in the YAML configuration, and a ReplicaSet controller handles the creation or deletion of the underlying Pods.

+     - **Abstraction:**

-     - **Abstraction: By using a Deployment, you do not need to manage individual ReplicaSets or Pods directly; you simply define the template in a YAML file and let the controller handle the lifecycle.
+       By using a Deployment, you do not need to manage individual ReplicaSets or Pods directly; you simply define the template in a YAML file and let the controller handle the lifecycle.

    - **ReplicaSet**

+     A ReplicaSet is a vital Kubernetes controller designed to guarantee that a specified number of Pod replicas are running at any given time.
+It serves as the engine behind Deployments.

+     Key functions:

+     - **Maintaining Desired State:**

+       It continuously monitors the cluster to ensure the actual state matches the desired replica count defined in your configuration.

+     - **Auto-Healing:**

+       If a Pod is deleted or crashes, the ReplicaSet immediately detects the discrepancy and initiates the creation of a new replacement to maintain your application's availability.

+     - **Abstraction:**

+       While you can create a ReplicaSet manually, it is typically managed automatically by a Deployment, which acts as a higher-level wrapper for rolling updates and scaling operations.

    - **Service**
    - **Ingress**
    - **ConfigMap**